lpic2book/src/docs/lpic2.208.1.md

 directive expects the path to the module to be relative to the Apache configuration directory declared by the `ServerRoot` directive.

-In general, modules will Apachemod\_auth use some form of database to store and retrieve credential data.
+In general, modules will use some form of database to store and retrieve credential data.
 The `mod_authn_file` module for instance uses text files where `mod_auth_dbm` employs a Unix DBM database.